Charlie0215/deep-q-snake-pytorch/README.md

 # Playing snake game with Pytorch Deep Q-Learning
-My intention to build this project is to practice deep q learning and pygame.
 The main goal of this project is to develop an AI bot which can learn to play the popular snake game.
-In order to compare the learning result with human performance, this project consists of two modes, manual and ai mode.
+In order to compare the learning result with human performance, this project consists of two modes, namely, manual mode and ai mode.
 More instruction can be found below.

-I adopted the idea of network input data and some training technics from [here](https://towardsdatascience.com/how-to-teach-an-ai-to-play-games-deep-reinforcement-learning-28f9b920440a).
+I adopt the idea of network input data and some training technics from [here](https://towardsdatascience.com/how-to-teach-an-ai-to-play-games-deep-reinforcement-learning-28f9b920440a).
 According to this article, I used 11 boolean variables as the input.
 I rebuilt the model by using just 3 (input, hidden, output) fully connected layers.
 After some refinements, the model can converge after about 50 games.

-### Install
+### Installation
 To run this project, you need the following packages
 1. Pytorch
 2. Pygame